mheob/include-fussball-de-widgets/readme.txt

 == Changelog ==
 = 3.1.4 - 2020-04-XX =
 = Fixed =
+* The output of the used php version in the logger section is now set correctly.
+= Changed =
 * The internal documention is updated.
-= Changed =
 * Improve the linting in the development files.

 = 3.1.3 - 2020-02-16 =